Hacking-the-Cloud/hackingthe.cloud/content/aws/general-knowledge/aws_organizations_defaults.md

 For defensive security teams, it would be a good idea to ensure no infrastructure is deployed into the management account to reduce attack surface.
 Additionally, carefully controlling who has access to it and monitoring that access would also help to reduce risk.

-Note Scott Weston (See References) has added a module to Pacu to brute force this role name or a list of role names.
+Scott Weston (See References) has added a module to Pacu to brute force this role name or a list of role names.
 So if a management account is compromised, and the user wants to attempt to assume one to many role names on all accounts, they can run the following Pacu Module
 ```
 Pacu (role:ManagementAccount) > run organizations__assume_role
 [ Review the results to see if any of the following roles are assumed]